DevMountain-QA/employee-manager-v2/README.md

 # Project Summary

 In this project we are building a front end for an employee management system.
 It should run on any modern browser (post I.E. 8 and similar), and be fully functional, and reasonably styled.
 Chrome will be our recommended browser.
+Access the app [here](build/index.html)

 ## Current Desired Functionality